POLL-Turkish inflation seen dipping to 70% by year-end

 Erdogan's economic programme stresses exports and credit to fuel growth, despite widespread criticism of the policy from economists and opposition lawmakers.
 Opinion polls show the economic strain is hurting his support.

 Turkey's economy meanwhile bounced back from the COVID-19 pandemic to grow 11% last year, its highest rate in a decade.
-But it has already slowed and should continue to do so, economists say.
+But it has already slowed and should continue, economists say.

 The economic programme aims to ease Turkey's chronic current account deficits with rising exports, but surging energy import prices have more than offset that.

-(Polling by Milounee Purohit and Vijayalakshmi Srinivasan; Writing by Ezgi Erkoyun; Editing by Jonathan Spicer)
+(Polling by Milounee Purohit; Writing by Ezgi Erkoyun; Editing by Jonathan Spicer)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.